-Once you’ve reached 50, you’re likely to start hearing jokes about getting a senior discount at Denny’s.
-But reaching a certain age actually does present some new opportunities – like AARP membership.
+Once you reach 50, you’re likely to start hearing jokes about getting a senior discount at Denny’s.
+But reaching a certain age actually does present some new opportunities, like AARP membership.

-AARP says that for just $16 a year, members have access to discounts on insurance and other products and services.
-But is it worth the admittedly modest cost, or can people get similar discounts on their own without joining the group?
-We looked into AARP’s benefits and their value to see what’s what.
+AARP says that for $16 a year, members have access to discounts on insurance and other products and services.
+What is gained from this admittedly modest cost, and can you get similar discounts without joining the group?
+We looked into AARP’s benefits and its value to see what’s what.

 To compare insurance rates, I used a base model: coverage for a 50-year-old Texas woman with no recent accidents who drives a 2010 Honda Civic, including comprehensive and collision, with low limits and high deductibles.
 I received these three quotes:

 - AARP Auto Insurance Program — $100 per month.

 Since rates vary by age, location, driving record and a number of other factors, you might find a good deal through AARP’s plan, but you might also find a better price with another insurer.
 It’s worth requesting a free rate quote from AARP as well as other insurance companies to find the best price.

 Travel deals are another perk to AARP membership.
 Here are a few things you’ll get:

 - Rental cars: Members get a discount with several traditional rental car companies, as well as a 30 percent discount on Zipcar memberships.

 - Hotels: Your membership will get you up to 20 percent off at several hotel chains, such as Days Inn and Wyndham Hotels and Resorts, as well as up to 35 percent off from Endless Vacation Rentals.